Adolfo-GM/Potato/readme.md

 ```

 to get the potato module download the `potato.py` file from the repository and place it in your project directory.
-You can then import the `Potato` class and use it to create, read, and manipulate `.potato` files!
+You can then import the `potato` class and use it to create, read, and manipulate `.potato` files!